curv3d/curv/docs/advanced/Imperative.rst

 If you consider the parse tree of this program, then between the variable definition and the assignment statements, there is an operation (``+``) which does not guarantee an order of evaluation, and that is not allowed.
+You can not assign to a local variable V inside of an expression, if the definition of V is outside of that expression.

 List Comprehensions
 -------------------